 -

-Standardize & simplify biobank consent forms across all five University of California medical schools
+Standardize & simplify biobank consent forms across all five University of California medical schools.

 -